Western Australian focus on new Premier’s Book Awards

 "The major prize this year is a fellowship that will work to provide concrete support to a Western Australian writer in developing his or her skills, providing them precious time to write.

-"I am also excited about the reactivation of the Western Australian Writing Hall of Fame, which will recognise and honour our great Western Australian writers from Randolph Stow, Elizabeth Jolley, Jack Davis and Mary Durack to our contemporary literary stars Shaun Tan, Kim Scott and Tim Winton.
+"I am also excited about the reactivation of the Western Australian Writers Hall of Fame, which will recognise and honour our great Western Australian writers from Randolph Stow, Elizabeth Jolley, Jack Davis and Mary Durack to our contemporary literary stars Shaun Tan, Kim Scott and Tim Winton.

 "Importantly, The Premier's Award for Writing for Children will recognise quality writing for children aged from birth to 12 years, ensuring we instil a love for books and writing in our next generation of writers."